racket/rhombus/enforestation/0000-enforestation.md

 the point where A and B are compared by the enforesting expander, and inconsistent claims trigger a syntax error at that point.

+Procedurally, precedence is relevant when enforestation encounters an infix operator on the right-hand side of some other operator.
-Precedence is relevant for both infix (binary) and prefix (unary) operators, but only infix operators have an associativity.
-When an infix operator is involved in a precedence comparison, the other operator is always infix (appearing syntactically after the prefix operator).
+Precedence determines whether the terms in between the two operators form an argument to the earlier operator (on the way to producing an argument for the later operator) or whether those terms form an argument to the newly encountered operator (on the way to producing an argument for the earlier operator).
+Note that when a prefix operator is involved in a precedence comparison, the other operator is always a later infix operator.

-### API

-A precedence is represented as a list of pairs.
-The `car` of each pair is either an identifier or `'default`, where `'default` refers to any operator not otherwise mentioned in the list and not the same as the describing operator itself.
-The `cdr` of each pair is either `'stronger`, `'same`, or `'weaker`, meaning that the describing operator has a stronger precedence, the same precedence, or a weaker precedence than the operator bound to the identifier in the pair's `car`.

-An associativity is represented as either `'left`, `'right`, or `#f`.

 ## Implicit operators

-In much the same way that `#%app` and `#%datum` are implicitly used in many Racket expressions, Rhombus expressions and bindings involve a number of implicit operators:
+In much the same way that `#%app` and `#%datum` are implicitly used in many Racket expressions, Rhombus enforestation consults a number of implicit operators:

  * `#%call`: implicit infix for an expression followed by a parenthesized term